- What if I encounter a problem, or have feedback to provide about the program?

 This is an online program and therefore geographic location will not stop you from being able to participate.
 Additionally, many participants are about to or are newly pursuing careers in other countries and your insights would be invaluable.
 You are even able to specify your time zone within your profile.

-Do I need to prepare for the coaching interactions?
+Do I need to prepare for the mentoring interactions?

 No, you shouldn't need to.
 As interactions take place online, via email, you will be able to take the time you need to respond.
 Mentees will ask questions and discuss areas that are associated with your experience and career so far.
 These questions may include how to progress their career, working across different cultures etc.